ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/DeployAIToAnyEdge.md

   <img width="600" src="image\31.png">
 </p>

-> The details of configurations in above picture are shown in the 3rd step.
+> The detailed configurations in the above picture are shown in the 3rd step.

 #### 2. Login your DeviceOn portal to get connection info